Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/Lessons/Automations.md

 <!-- .slide: data-background="./../Slides/images/header.svg" data-background-repeat="none" data-background-size="40% 40%" data-background-position="center 10%" class="header" -->
 # 🤖 Awesome Automations

-> [!NOTE]
-> This plan is a work in progress.
-Please check back at the start of class for updates.

 <!-- > -->

 <!-- omit in toc -->